 The North American Society for Sport History offers four grants in support of research on sport history.
-See below for details on each grant and how to apply.
+Click on each link below for applications for the grants.
+Further information on the grants is below.
 Past grants winners can be found here.

 The Joe Arbena Latin American Sport History Grant

 The Joe Arbena Latin-American Sport History Grant is designed to advance the study and exploration of Latin American sport history.
 Up to $1,000 per year will be granted.
 It is expected that, upon completion, this research shall be presented at a NASSH conference.
 Candidates are eligible for one-time funding.

 Dr. Joseph Luther Arbena (1939-2013), Professor Emeritus of History at Clemson University from 1965-2006, passed away on October 25, 2013.
 Dr. Arbena published several books in the area of sport history, making major contributions to our understanding of sports and the rise of national identity.
 Dr. Arbena’s obituary can be found here.